redwolflearning/site/_posts/2026-05-11-when-our-son-changed-our-persective-again.md

+---
-layout	post
+layout:	post
-title	When Our Son Changed Our Perspective Again date	2026-05-10
+title:	When Our Son Changed Our Perspective Again
+date:	2026-05-10
+---

 With our daughter thriving in full-time virtual school, we expected to eventually follow a similar structure with our son.
 What we quickly realized, however, was that he was very different from his sister.